Why and how to open a representative (liaison) office in China ?

 |

-Non authorized direct commercial activities, nor invoicing.
+No authorized direct commercial activities, nor invoicing.
+No possibility to register a branch office in another location.

 |